 Giving reasons for change and gathering feedback on how to make it happen is key to leading effective change.
 S-Cubed uses waste audit and industry data, and explains best practices in waste diversion and management as part of our consultation process.
 Once community members understand why certain recommendations are being made, they often suggest ways to improve on the strategy and may even become champions of the program.

-S-Cubed Environmental partners with Beyond Attitude to engage audiences using Community Based Social Marketing (CBSM) principles that allow community, organization and government stakeholders to voice opinions on and create solutions for issues of concern.
+S-Cubed Environmental partners with Beyond Attitude to engage audiences using behavioral change and Community Based Social Marketing (CBSM) principles that allow community, organization and government stakeholders to voice opinions on and create solutions for issues of concern.

 Consulting with community